Marvin Hamlisch: Conductor

-Honors and awards
+Accolades

-Hamlisch is one of only 17 people to win Emmy, Grammy, Oscar and Tony awards.
-This collection of all four is referred to as an "EGOT".
-He is one of only two people to have won those four prizes and a Pulitzer Prize (Richard Rodgers is the other).
-He is one of ten people to win three or more Oscars in one night and the only one other than a director or screenwriter to do so.
-Hamlisch also won two Golden Globes.
-He earned ten Golden Globe Award nominations, winning twice for Best Original Song, with "Life Is What You Make It" in 1972 and "The Way We Were" in 1974.
+Hamlisch is one of ten people to win three or more Oscars in one night and the only one other than a director or screenwriter to do so.
+He also earned ten Golden Globe Award nominations, winning twice for Best Original Song, with "Life Is What You Make It" in 1972 and "The Way We Were" in 1974.

 He shared the Pulitzer Prize for Drama in 1976 with Michael Bennett, James Kirkwood, Nicholas Dante, and Edward Kleban for his musical contribution to the original Broadway production of A Chorus Line.
 Hamlisch received a Lifetime Achievement Award in 2009 at the World Soundtrack Awards in Ghent, Belgium.
 He was also inducted into the Long Island Music Hall of Fame in 2008.
 In 2008, he appeared as a judge in the Canadian reality series Triple Sensation which aired on CBC.
 The show was aimed to provide a training bursary to a talented young man or woman with the potential to be a leader in song, dance, and acting.
 In 2008, Hamlisch was also inducted into the American Theater Hall of Fame.

-Academy Awards

-In 1974, Hamlisch became the second person to win three Academy Awards in the same evening, following Billy Wilder in 1961.